Roasted frozen cauliflower is easy to make and comes out caramelized and flavorful. You just need to be patient - it takes a bit longer than fresh.

 - Spray the florets with olive oil and sprinkle them with salt, pepper, garlic powder, and dried thyme.

-- Bake the florets until golden brown, 45-50 minutes.
+- Bake the florets until golden brown, for 45-50 minutes.
 Serve immediately.

 Notes

-- During the last 15 minutes of roasting, you can sprinkle the florets with grated parmesan.
+- During the last 15 minutes of cooking, you can sprinkle the florets with grated Parmesan.

 Nutrition per Serving